top of page

 Social awareness can entail many things.
 Not everyone is a social butterfly or can instantly tune into another person’s feelings.
 But can a student empathize with other people?
 Can they step into another's shoes and see things from that other person's perspective or point of view?
 Does a student have the ability to treat others fairly?
 These are some of the aspects involved in social awareness.
 We live in a diverse world, and forming and keeping healthy relationships, and social interactions is a fundamental skill.

-These Spring Easter Positive Affirmation and Feelings Mazes are a fun no-prep way to work on self esteem!
 This is a great social-emotional learning activity for small groups, individual counseling sessions, centers, or early finishers.
-Includes 6 mazes, positive self-talk affirmations to repeat, maze to identify the feeling with 2 given choices, maze to write down the feeling from the picture shown, dice to prompt feelings discussions, 19 two-piece feelings puzzles to match the face with the feeling word, and 19 scenario cards to figure out the feeling.
+Includes 6 mazes, positive self-talk affirmations to repeat, maze to identify the feeling with 2 given choices, maze to write down the feeling from the picture shown, dice to prompt feelings discussions, 19 two-piece feelings puzzles to match the face with the feeling word, and 19 scenario cards to figure out the feeling and bonus worksheets!

 22 feelings are reviewed in this resource including: happy, mad, shocked, confused, sad, scared, shy, excited, bored, nervous, annoyed, frustrated, curious, funny, tired, furious, embarrassed, silly, skeptical, astonished, disappointed, and loving.